 For men at high risk of prostate cancer, Hanks established the Prostate Cancer Risk Assessment Program at Fox Chase in 1996.
 It offers not only screening but also education about risk factors and how to reduce them, genetic counseling and the opportunity to take part in prevention-oriented research.

-Department of Radiation
+Chair, Department of Radiation

-Dr. Horwitz became Chair of the Department of Radiology in November, 2009, after serving as Acting Chairman since June 2008.
+Dr. Horwitz became Chair of the Department of Radiology in November, 2009, after serving as Acting Chair since June 2008.
 Since joining the staff in 1997, Horwitz's contributions include spearheading the clinical program as it grew exponentially in size and patient volumes.
 He developed advanced treatment programs using intensity-modulated radiation therapy (IMRT), image-guided radiation therapy and brachytherapy, including high-dose-rate (HDR) brachytherapy for prostate cancer.
 As a result, Fox Chase was the first in the northeastern United States to offer HDR implants to men with prostate cancer.

 In addition, Horwitz integrated the use of an MRI treatment simulator into prostate cancer treatment planning for both permanent, low-dose prostate implants and external radiation therapy.
 Fox Chase was the first in the world to use MRI in radiation treatment planning.

 In June 2009, he was elected president of the American Brachytherapy Society (ABS).
 He was elected vice president of the ABS in 2008 and served a one-year term.
 He is also active in the American Society of Therapeutic Radiology and Oncology.